 Potential non-compliances can be identified by anyone and will be reported to the Contractor's EM as a potential non-compliance.
-Whether the occurrence, set of circumstances, or development requires to be notified to external regulators as a non-compliance is the responsibility of the Principal's Representative.
+Whether the occurrence, set of circumstances, or development requires notification to external regulators as a non-compliance is the responsibility of the Principal's Representative.